Humbly Homemade

 1.50 from 2 votes

-The tangy flavor of sourdough is complimented by earthy, sweet matcha in this beautiful sourdough matcha swirl bread!
+The tangy flavor of sourdough is complimented by earthy, sweet matcha in this beautiful sourdough matcha swirl bread.
 To make things easy, one large batch of dough is made and then divided in two.
-One half is flavored with matcha then rolled with the other half to create a beautiful swirl design.
+One half is flavored with matcha, then rolled with the other half before being baked in a loaf pan.

-While sourdough bread takes a longer to make than yeast bread, the tangy flavor of sourdough and its chewy texture are so worth it.
-I bake two loaves of sourdough bread every single week for my family.
-It's so nutritious and delicious!
+While sourdough bread takes a longer to make than yeast bread, the tangy flavor chewy texture in this matcha swirl bread are so worth it.
+I bake two loaves of sourdough bread every single week for my family, and I love adding this one to my rotation for a fun treat for breakfast!

-And since that initial inspiration, I have tested this matcha swirl sourdough bread nearly a dozen times to get the ingredient ratios and method just right.
+I have tested this matcha swirl sourdough bread nearly a dozen times to get the ingredient ratios and method juuuust right.
 I swear, it was like I was in a version of Goldilocks!
 Sometimes it was too dry, then it was too wet.
 But after all that recipe testing, I've created the perfect delicious loaf for you.
-Or for a savory version, try my easy pesto swirl bread.
+And for a savory version of this green swirl sandwich loaf, try my easy pesto swirl bread!

 Sourdough Levain